hayimd/LAMM-Manuscript/Introduction.md

 # Introduction
 ## Word list recall

+- Is an experimental paradigm with long history as a model system for short term memory and rich behavioural phenomena.
+- several models proposed, notably differnetial memory for late list items key support for the idea of the short term memory buffer.

 ## Memory theories, summary of trends
 Buffers (active maintenance) vs similarity (interference) Dual store vs single store